ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-04-running-code.md

 ![makecode-first-program-01](assets/makecode-first-program-01.png)

 Select the `show string` block.
 A string is a group of characters that can include letters, numbers, symbols, and even spaces.
-Strings are mainly used to store text that people can read, like words and sentences.
+Strings are mainly used to store text people can read, like words and sentences.
 They help computer programs communicate information to the person using the program.

 ![makecode-first-program-02](assets/makecode-first-program-02.png)

 Drag the `show string` block into the `on start` block.
 Pay close attention to the shape of the blocks.
-They need to have the same shape to "click" together and make your code work correctly.
+They need the same shape to "click" together and make your code work correctly.

 ![makecode-first-program-03](assets/makecode-first-program-03.gif)